 Prickly pear cactus

 Prickly pear cactus (Genus Opuntia).
-This is a very hardy plant in the southwest.
+This is a very hardy plant and the most cactus throughout the Southwest.
 Very drought tolerant and easy care cactus.
 Plant them and you can basically leave them alone.

-These are considered no water plants and great for rock or desert type landscapes.
+These are considered no water plants and great for rock or Xeriscape landscapes Ideas.

 Prickly pear cactus

 Many folks think the prickly pear will not develop any problems, but they will.
 Overwatering is the biggest mistake most folks do.
 You should water about once per week during the first month after that don’t water!
 No, Really never water again.

 Prickly Pear Cactus do not like fertilizer, however, you can use it at half the recommended ratio if it is having problems growing.
 Be sure to use cactus soil mix when planting in the ground or in a container, ask for it at your local Nursery retail store.

 They can get diseases, insects, and fungus just like other heavy water usage plants.
 Mealybugs, cactus scale, and mites are two of the biggest concerns for this plant.
 However, you can treat them basically the same as regular watering shrubs.

 Prickly cactus produces large yellow, red or purple flowers that lay on the edges of the spine-covered pads usually bloom after good summer rainfall.
 In the winter the pads turn to a rich purple color and return to a soft blue-gray with warmer weather.